digitales/dg-help-text-widget/readme.md

 Tested up to: 3.4
 Stable tag: 0.2

+Display accordion help text in the WordPress widget areas.

+== Description ==
 Display accordian help text in the WordPress widget areas.

-== Description ==
+JQuery is used for the accordion style boxes.

 = Features =